2023 Stax Review: Cheap Processing for High-volume Businesses

 - Payment Methods Reports

 - Users (with Roles and Permissions)

 - Social Review Management

 Stax offers fully compliant surcharging.
 This feature allows users to process credit cards or ACH and pay 0% in transaction fees by adding a surcharge to a customer’s bill to offset the cost of transaction fees.
-Stax has recently acquired CardX that comes with built-in security compliance tools to ensure that merchants get a frictionless experience in implementing surcharges.
-Contact Stax to request for this feature and receive expert advice on which surcharging payment method makes sense for your business
+Stax has recently acquired CardX, which comes with built-in security compliance tools to ensure that merchants get a frictionless experience in implementing surcharges.
+Contact Stax to request this feature and receive expert advice on which surcharging payment method makes sense for your business.

 Note that, at present, surcharging is not available in Colorado, Connecticut, Massachusetts, and Puerto Rico.
-A new legislation is expected to take effect in July of this year permitting surcharging in Colorado, however, it’s important to confirm your current state laws to ensure compliance.
+New legislation is expected to take effect in July of this year permitting surcharging in Colorado.
+However, it’s important to confirm your current state laws to ensure compliance.